 We believe that our name and logo have significant value and are important to our operations.
 We own and use various registered and unregistered trademarks covering the names Bright Horizons and Bright Horizons Family Solutions, our logo and a number of other names, slogans and designs.
 We frequently license the use of our registered trademarks to our clients in connection with the use of our services, subject to customary restrictions.
 We actively protect our trademarks by registering the marks in a variety of countries and geographic areas, including North America, Asia, the Pacific Rim, Europe and Australia.
 These registrations are subject to varying terms and renewal options.
-However, not all of the trademarks or service marks have been registered in all of the countries in which we do business, and we are aware of persons using similar marks in certain countries in which we do not hold any patents, and we hold copyright registrations for certain materials that are important to the operation of our business.
-We generally rely on common law protection for those copyrighted works, which are not critical to the operation of our business.
+However, not all of the trademarks or service marks have been registered in all of the countries in which we do business, and we are aware of persons using similar marks in certain countries in which we currently do not do business.
+Meanwhile, we monitor our trademarks and vigorously oppose the infringement of any of our marks.
+We do not hold any patents, and we hold copyright registrations for certain materials that are important to the operation of our business.
+We generally rely on common law protection for those copyrighted works which are not critical to the operation of our business.
 We also license some intellectual property from third parties for use in our business.
 Such licenses are not individually or in the aggregate material to our business.